 Writing clearly about something complicated like genetics isn’t easy, and doing it with a little humor is harder still.
 But that’s just what the author and illustrator Katie McKissick, does consistently in her neat little book called “What’s in Your Genes?”

-Katie also embraces the fun and wonder of genetic science, from showing you how to count the taste buds on a small section of your tongue to figure out if you’re a “supertaster” to the “symphony” of genetic variants that influence your height, intelligence and personality.
+Katie also embraces the fun and wonder of genetic science.
+She explains how to count the taste buds on a small section of your tongue to figure out if you’re a “supertaster.”
+And she’s clear in explaining how the “symphony” of genetic variants influence your height, intelligence, and personality.

-“Let’s put it this way,” Katie writes in a section explaining the differences between nature and nurture in influencing your intelligence and personality.
+“Let’s put it this way,” Katie writes in a section on the genetics of intelligence and personality.
 “DNA may predict what you can do, but not what you will do.”

 And to bring it home she quotes Dumbledore from the Harry Potter series, when he tells Harry: